LubomirHristov/EyeRest/README.md

 # EyeRest

-This is a simple application written with Flask that reminds you to look away from the screen every *x* minutes.
+This is a simple application written with Flask that reminds you to look away from the screen every *x* minutes by playing music.

 To start the application run the following command: